-- Costs incurred outside of the grant term. - Costs that are not directly related to the implementation of the anaerobic digester and nutrient management technologies (if applicable). - Costs related to the grant management and fulfilling the requirements set by the Program, included but not limited to: quarterly progress reports, final performance reports, post-project completion reports preparation, and virtual or in-person site visits for critical project review/verification. - Costs covered by another State or Federal grant program, including funds provided by the Investor-Owned Utilities as a result of the CPUC Order Instituting Rulemaking to implement dairy biomethane pilot project process. - Pre-development costs, including, but not limited to application preparation, project designs, and any other activities that contributed to a project's readiness. - Cost of all permits necessary for the completion of the project.
-Examples include but are not limited to air district permits, county building permits, water board permits. - Costs associated with CEQA environmental review, such as preparation of Environmental Impact Reports. - Direct and/or indirect expenditures for purchasing or leasing land and/or buildings, including costs associated with the land use or loss of agricultural production. - Direct and/or indirect expenditures for purchasing dairy manure (tipping fees) or other feedstocks. - Costs associated with travel (e.g., hotels, flights, per diem, etc.). - Costs associated with the five-year GHG emissions reductions reporting. - Costs incurred during community outreach. - Costs associated with mitigation of potential adverse impacts (i.e., California Government Code Section 16428.86(a)). - Costs not supported with adequate proof of payment documentation.
+- Costs incurred outside of the grant term. - Costs that are not directly related to the implementation of the anaerobic digester and nutrient management technologies (if applicable). - Costs related to the grant management and fulfilling the requirements set by the Program, included but not limited to: quarterly progress reports, final performance reports, post-project completion reports preparation, and virtual or in-person site visits for critical project review/verification. - Costs covered by another State or Federal grant program, including funds provided by the Investor-Owned Utilities as a result of the CPUC Order Instituting Rulemaking to implement dairy biomethane pilot project process, and costs being incurred for the Dairy Plus Program. - Pre-development costs, including, but not limited to application preparation, project designs, and any other activities that contributed to a project's readiness. - Cost of all permits necessary for the completion of the project.
+Examples include but are not limited to air district permits, county building permits, water board permits. - Costs associated with CEQA environmental review, such as preparation of Environmental Impact Reports. - Direct and/or indirect expenditures for purchasing or leasing land and/or buildings, including costs associated with the land use or loss of agricultural production.

+- Direct and/or indirect expenditures for purchasing dairy manure (tipping fees) or other feedstocks. - Costs associated with travel (e.g., hotels, flights, per diem, etc.). - Costs associated with the five-year GHG emissions reductions reporting. - Costs incurred during community outreach. - Costs associated with mitigation of potential adverse impacts (i.e., California Government Code Section 16428.86(a)). - Costs not supported with adequate proof of payment documentation. - Costs that were already incurred by the AMMP award.